Skip to main content

 Rating: 4.6/5

 Proton Pass launched in 2023 from Proton AG, the Swiss company behind Proton Mail and Proton VPN.
 It's the newest of the four products and carries Proton's established credibility in privacy-focused infrastructure.
-Swiss jurisdiction, zero-knowledge architecture, ISO 27001 certification, and SIEM integration make it the strongest compliance and privacy choice in this comparison.
+Swiss jurisdiction, zero-knowledge architecture, ISO 27001 certification, and SIEM integration make it a strong compliance and privacy choice in this comparison.

 For teams and businesses: